clubajax/on/README.md

 on.emit(node, 'click'); //
 ```

-It still returns a handle though.
+It still returns a handle.

 `on.closest` is a polyfilled version of [the spec](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest),
  which finds an ascendant element which matches a selector: